emirhanbayar/SIU_StrongSORT/README.md

   - th: threshold for Tespitlere Talepler algorithm as described in the paper.
   - offline: uses preextracted features when it is set.
   - display: creates a results folder and saves all annotated frames when it is set.
-  - all other arguements are explained in [StrongSORT](https://github.com/dyhBUPT/StrongSORT)
+  - all other arguments are explained in [StrongSORT](https://github.com/dyhBUPT/StrongSORT)